serverdensity/sd-agent-core-plugins/agent_metrics/README.md

 ## Setup
 ### Installation

-Install the `sd-agent-agent_metrics` package manually or with your favorite configuration manager
+Install the `sd-agent-agent-metrics` package manually or with your favorite configuration manager

 ### Configuration

 Edit the `agent_metrics.yaml` file to point to your server and port, set the masters to monitor.
-See the [sample agent_metrics.yaml](https://github.com/DataDog/integrations-core/blob/master/agent_metrics/conf.yaml.default) for all available configuration options.
+See the [sample agent_metrics.yaml](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/agent_metrics/conf.yaml.default) for all available configuration options.

 ### Validation